knbyte/42_Piscine/C05/C05ReadMe.md

 Adding the last two numbers in a sequence.<br />
 *Example: 1 + 1 = 2, 1 + 2 = 3, 2 + 3 = 5, 3 + 5 = 8*<br />
 *(1, 1, 2, 3, 5, 8…)*

-## Weighting
-If you complete everything but Ex08 you will be graded 80%.